ixoz/Asus-ROG-Smart-Charge-Linux-GUI/README.md

 - ❌ No toggle for the NVIDIA discrete GPU to save power
 - ❌ Settings reset after every reboot or suspend/resume

-**Asus Smart Charge solves all of these** in one lightweight, native application that persists your settings across reboots, suspend cycles, and lid open/close events.
+**zhelper solves all of these** in one lightweight, native application that persists your settings across reboots, suspend cycles, and lid open/close events.

 ---